Barnard College Tuition and Fees

 Bottom Line

 Barnard offers a top-notch liberal arts education for women.
-And because the Barnard acceptance rate is low, if you’re accepted to the school, you’ll be among the cream of the crop.
-While Barnard tuition is expensive, the school is need-blind, so your family financial situation won’t affect your likelihood of acceptance.
-Plus, there are different options for financial aid to help you pay for your education.
+This in-demand, very selective school has a low acceptance rate in the single digits.
+While Barnard tuition is quite expensive, the school is need-blind, so your financial situation won’t affect your likelihood of acceptance.
+There are different options for financial aid to help you pay for your education, including federal and private student loans.

 SoFi private student loans offer competitive interest rates for qualifying borrowers, flexible repayment plans, and no origination fees.